NuevoFoundation/workshops/content/english/java-basics/activity-6.md

 String name = "Patrick";
 ```
 <br />
 `System`, `PrintStream`, and `String` are predefined classes in Java.
-However, we are not limited to these classes, we can actually create our own data type by writing a class!
+However, we are not limited to these predefined classes, and we can actually create our own data type by writing a class!
+This is useful for coders to create specific objects to have certain attributes and behaviors.
+Having access to these user-defined types allows us to build distinct programs.

 Let's learn about the different parts in a class below: